Is Bari Safe for Tourists? What You Should Know Before You Go

 2. Be Aware of Pickpockets

-Like many tourist destinations, pickpocketing can occur in crowded areas such as markets, outside restaurants and on public transportation/ Keep your belongings secure,and keep your phone away if you are not actively using it.
+Like many tourist destinations, pickpocketing can occur in crowded areas such as markets, outside restaurants, bars and on public transportation/ Keep your belongings secure,and keep your phone away if you are not actively using it.

 Moreover, if you are in Bari for less than a day, consider putting all your luggage away in a locker storage service like Stow Your Bags in Bari’s Old Town rather than worry about carrying luggage around while exploring.